brikis98/yevgeniy-brikman-homepage/_posts/2011-08-09-i-survived-30-day-blog-fitness.md

 {% include figure.html path="blog/30-day-fitness-challenge/pageviews-by-browser.png" alt="Page views by browser" %}

 No surprises there: hello co-workers at LinkedIn!
 Thanks for  stopping by.
-I must say that not only are you all good looking, but you  also have great taste, both in blogs and in browsers.
+I must say that not only are you all good-looking, but you  also have great taste, both in blogs and in browsers.
 Seeing Internet  Explorer at less than 9% of traffic makes me very happy.
 In fact, mobile traffic to my blog beats IE by 3%.
 Sweet!